 History of the Juvenile Justice System

-The following article summarizes the history of the juvenile justice system in the United States, from lessons learned during the progressive era to the development of juvenile courts and more progressive approaches to juvenile justice.
+The following article summarizes the history of the juvenile justice system in the United States, from lessons learned during the progressive era to the development of juvenile courts and modern, more progressive approaches to juvenile justice.

 Mass Immigration and Indigent Children

 During the progressive era, which occurred between 1880 and 1920, social conditions in the United States were characterized by large waves of immigration and a dramatic increase in urbanization.
 As a direct result, hundreds of indigent children wandered the streets, and many became involved in criminal activity.

 Initially, children who were convicted of crimes were housed with adult criminals.
 Social activists, lawmakers, and other officials soon realized that children institutionalized with adults were learning adult criminal behaviors and were exiting those institutions ready for criminal careers.
 Because of this negative influence, federal and state governments developed separate juvenile court systems and accompanying correctional institutions.

 But even today, minors charged with certain juvenile offenses (such as murder) may be transferred to adult courts in many states.

 Emergence of the Juvenile Justice System

 Early juvenile institutions in the United States were based on the English Bridewell institution which emphasized the teaching of life and trade skills.
 The idea behind teaching skills was that criminality was a skill set learned to survive in particular social environments.
 If youth were taught other skills, they were more likely to make meaningful contributions to society upon their release.